-No airline or credit card company makes it easier to redeem points and miles toward travel than Capital One Purchase Eraser.
+No airline or credit card company makes it easier to redeem points and miles toward travel than Capital One’s ability to cover travel purchases with miles.
 Just charge your flight, hotel, Airbnb, or almost any other travel expense to your Capital One card.
 A few days later, you can go in and erase that charge from your statement using miles.

-Using Purchase Eraser, every Capital One Venture Mile is worth 1 cent.
+Using this method, every Capital One Venture Mile is worth 1 cent.
 That means you can book a $500 flight using 50,000 Capital One miles.
 That may not be earth-shattering value, but it’s easy as can be – and it goes far when you find a cheap flight, hotel or anything else.

 Book Through the Capital One Portal